PORTALSURFER/sempal/docs/usage.md

 - Selection basics: click to focus; **Shift + click** extends; **Ctrl/Cmd + click** toggles multi-select while keeping focus. **Up/Down** moves focus; **Shift + Up/Down** extends.
 Toggle **Alt + R** to lock random navigation so **Down** plays random visible samples and **Up** steps backward through random history.
 - Tagging: **Right Arrow** → Keep (Trash → Neutral, others → Keep). **Left Arrow** → Trash (Keep → Neutral, others → Trash). **Ctrl/Cmd + Right/Left** moves the selection across triage columns.
 - Row context menu: Tag Keep/Neutral/Trash, **Normalize (overwrite)**, **Rename**, **Delete file**.
 Applies to the focused row or multi-select.
+- Row context menu: **Open in file explorer** reveals the focused sample in your OS file manager.
 - **Ctrl/Cmd + C** copies focused/selected samples to the clipboard as file drops (for DAWs/file managers).
 Dragging a row into the browser retags it to the active filter (All/Untagged → Neutral).

 ## Playback and waveform editing
 - **Space** toggles play/pause. **Esc** stops playback and clears browser + waveform selection.
 Click waveform to seek; clicking while a selection exists clears it.
 - **Loop on/off** uses the selection when present, otherwise the full file; a loop bar shows the active region and the playhead.
+Toggle via hotkey `L` or the **Loop: On/Off** button above the waveform.
 - Drag to create a selection; drag edge brackets to resize.
-The bottom handle supports drag-and-drop.
+The bottom handle supports drag-and-drop and alternate gestures.
 - Right-click a selection for destructive edits (overwrites source): **Crop to selection**, **Trim selection out**, **Fade to null** (L→R or R→L), **Mute selection**, **Normalize selection** (adds 5 ms edge fades).
 - Destructive edits prompt for confirmation; enable **Yolo mode** in **Options** to apply without prompting.
 - Drag the selection handle:
   - Onto the Sample browser to save a trimmed clip beside the source (`<name>_sel.wav`, `<name>_sel_2.wav`, ...), tagged by the current filter.
   - Onto a Collection to save and add the clip there (exports into the collection folder when configured).
+  - Hold **Alt** while dragging to slide the selection left/right in time instead of exporting it.
   - On Windows, dragging outside the window exports and starts an external drag for DAWs/file managers.

 ## Collections and exports